mueller-lab/TwinNet/README.md

 # TwinNet

-This repository provides the code for training and infenece of TwinNet.
+This repository provides the code for training and inference of TwinNet.

 ## Create an environment, using for exmaple Miniconda.